ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

 * You can search for PRs merged between two dates with, e.g.:

   * https://github.com/search?utf8=%E2%9C%93&q=user%3Aament+user%3Aros2+merged%3A%222017-04-17T22%3A00%3A00-08%3A00+..+2017-04-18T23%3A30%3A00-08%3A00%22&type=Issues
-  * (note that FastRTPS and other external repos won’t appear)
+  * (note that Fast RTPS and other external repos won’t appear)

 * To get the exact list of code that changed, generate a diff between the output of ``vcs export --exact`` between two builds.

-  * This is particularly useful for external repos such as FastRTPS where old commits may get pushed to the master branch overnight, and are difficult to spot in the GitHub UI.
+  * This is particularly useful for external repos such as Fast RTPS where old commits may get pushed to the master branch overnight, and are difficult to spot in the GitHub UI.

 * Times displayed at the top of jenkins jobs are in UTC.
 You can convert the times with e.g.: